mantidproject/mantid/docs/source/release/v6.8.0/mantidworkbench.rst

 Bugfixes
 --------
 - Avoided a bug when attempting to drag and drop a single binned workspace onto an open plot.
-This action is now rejected an a warning logged.
+This action is now rejected and a warning logged.
 - Fixed a bug which was causing the plot script generator button to not be shown on tiled plots with a non-square number of plots.
 - Fix bug that left a tab open with the old file name in the script editor when using 'Save Script as'
 - Catch unhandled exception when attempting to generate a plot script from an unsupported plot.